jacobtomlinson/carte-noire/_posts/2020-09-23-screeps-pipeline-optimization.md

 ```

 Miners will naturally die off, so we don't need to worry too much about auto-scaling *down* the miners.
 This gives us a good start at least: let's test it in simulation and see how it goes.
 If this piece works, we'll look at auto-scaling workers, once we switch to stationary miners.

+# Several hours and many bugfixes later...

+I have experimentally determined something that perhaps should have been obvious.

+Spawning a Pioneer (WORK/CARRY/MOVE) requires 200 energy.
+Each creep lives for 1500 ticks.
+The maximum income per tick is 10 energy per source.
+Assuming maximum efficiency, this means one minion per source every 20 ticks.
+In a one-source room, with maximum efficiency, you could sustain 75 creeps with a single spawner.

+Practically speaking, the efficiency of small creeps is fairly low, especially since they are also engaged in other tasks (such as building infrastructure).
+In the simulation room, the creeps seemed to peak around 25% of the maximum potential income.

+What this means is that all this complex math to spawn minions is pretty much moot, at least at low levels: we can just turn on the faucet and leave it on, at least until we get some basic infrastructure in place.
+The pipeline will limit itself.

+(Don't worry, this work was not in vain: we'll be able to apply the energy pipline better at higher levels!)